Showing posts with label Ruth Gordon. Show all posts

 Ruth Gordon as Mrs. Clover

-Inside Daisy Clover (adapted by Gavin Lambert from his 1963 novel) is about two traumatic years in the life of its titular character, a 15-year-old Santa Monica beach urchin with a big voice ("I open my mouth and a song comes out!") who, in 1936 Hollywood, becomes America's Little Valentine virtually overnight.
+Inside Daisy Clover (adapted by Gavin Lambert from his 1963 novel) is about two traumatic years in the life of its titular character, a 15-year-old Santa Monica beach urchin with a big voice ("I open my mouth and a song comes out") who, in 1936 Hollywood, becomes America's Little Valentine virtually overnight.
 Advertised at the time with the tagline "The story of what they did to a kid...," Inside Daisy Clover is a behind-the-scenes exposé of the Hollywood Dream Machine as assembly-line sweatshop.
-A hardhearted factory that systematically exploits its talent, treats them like property, and callously discards those who are too sensitive to withstand the near-constant demoralization.
+A hardhearted fantasy factory that systematically exploits its talent, treats them like property, and ultimately (and callously) discards those who are too sensitive to withstand the near-constant demoralization.
 All in the pursuit of the Almighty Dollar.
-It's a story Hollywood never seems to tire of telling about itself, this time the familiar tinsel-town pathos given a tawdry facelift by having an adolescent as the target of all this abuse.
-Providing, of course, you can buy 26-year-old Natalie Wood as a 15-year-old.
+It's a story Hollywood never seems to tire of telling about itself, this time the familiar tinsel-town pathos given a tawdry facelift by having an adolescent as the target of all the abuse.
+That is, of course, if you can buy 26-year-old Natalie Wood as a 15-year-old.

-Two things struck me on seeing Inside Daisy Clover again after so many years: 1) A common complaint I have about '60s period films, one so pervasive I should by now accept it as a given (yet can't)-'60s movies are notorious for always looking like the '60s, no matter what era they try to depict.
-Inside Daisy Clover takes the trouble of changing the novel's 1950s setting to Hollywood in the 1930s.
-But beyond a few vintage automobiles thrown at us, there seems to be little interest in period authenticity.
+Two things struck me on seeing Inside Daisy Clover again after so many years: 1) A common complaint I have about '60s period films, one so pervasive I should by now accept it as a given (yet can't) is that '60s movies are notorious for always looking like the '60s, no matter what era they intend to depict.
+Inside Daisy Clover goes through all the trouble of changing the novel's 1950s setting to Hollywood in the 1930s, but beyond a few vintage automobiles scattered here and there, there's a notable lack of period authenticity.

 Former child stars Natalie Wood and Roddy McDowall.